 Pulmonary hypertension is defined as a resting mean pulmonary arterial pressure of 25 mmHg or greater at right heart catheterization, which is a hemodynamic feature that is shared by all types of pulmonary hypertension.
 A resting mean pulmonary arterial pressure of 20 mmHg or less is considered normal, while mean pulmonary arterial pressures ranging between 21-24 mmHg are considered abnormal requiring further investigation of the clinical course of the disease.

-The use of the term pulmonary arterial hypertension (PAH) is restricted to those with a haemodynamic profile in which high pulmonary pressure results from elevated precapillary pulmonary resistance and normal pulmonary venous pressure and is measured as a pulmonary wedge pressure of 15 mmHg or less.
-This corresponds to the haemodynamic profiles of groups 3, 4, and 5 in the Dana Point classification system, which was updated during the 5th World Symposium on Pulmonary Hypertension.
+The use of the term pulmonary arterial hypertension is restricted to those with a hemodynamic profile in which high pulmonary pressure results from elevated precapillary pulmonary resistance and normal pulmonary venous pressure and is measured as a pulmonary wedge pressure of 15 mmHg or less.
+This corresponds to the hemodynamic profiles of groups 3, 4, and 5 in the Dana Point classification system, which was updated during the 5th World Symposium on Pulmonary Hypertension.

 Epidemiology varies with the underlying cause and risk factors.
 Overall, there is a female predilection.

 Risk factors include 3:

 - drugs and toxins